shoaibhuq/rag-unit-testing/docs/README.md

 - **Fallback Mechanisms**: Gracefully handles errors in parsing or vector DB connectivity
 - **User Configuration**: VS Code settings for API keys and feature toggling
 - **LangSmith Tracing**: Monitors LLM calls with detailed metrics and debugging tools
+- **Python Test Generation**: Creates Python test files that integrate with C test implementations

 ## Component Documentation

 - [Extension Core](extension.md) - Details on the extension implementation
 - [Vector Embedding Manager](simple-vector.md) - Documentation for the vector storage system
 - [C Parser](c-parser.md) - Explanation of the C code parsing functionality
+- [Python Test Generator](python-test-generator.md) - Documentation for the Python test generation feature

 ## Usage

 See the [Extension Usage Guide](usage.md) for detailed instructions on how to use the extension.

+### Generating Python Test Files

+To generate Python test files from a C test implementation:

+1. Right-click on a `testcase_*.c` file in the VS Code explorer or editor
+2. Select "Generate Python Test Files - RAG Unit Testing" from the context menu
+3. The extension will generate three Python files:
+   - `test_<driver>_general.py` - Main pytest file with test cases
+   - `fw_<driver>_general.py` - Test case enumeration that maps to C implementations
+   - `conftest.py` - Test configuration and fixtures (if it doesn't already exist)

+The generated Python files follow TI's test framework conventions and provide a complete test infrastructure to run the C test implementations.